 Wearable tech is almost certainly the future of technology, which would make the original wristwatch a kind of evolutionary precursor for the coming revolution.
 On the other hand, the culture at large has been slow to embrace wearable tech, and sometimes flat out hostile toward it (we’re looking at you Google Glass).
 The future may still be many years off.

 The next stage for smartwatches is most certainly tied up in the development of increasingly sophisticated health trackers.
 Watches have already been developed that can offer heart readings as accurate as you might get at the hospital.
 From there, it doesn’t seem like too much of a stretch to imagine health trackers that can accurately measure all bodily activities and even detect diseases.
 (Can the Star Trek tricorder be that far off?)

 This raises the question, if our wearable tech is that advanced, will anyone even care if it tells time.
 When does a watch become so sophisticated that it stops being a watch?
 And in a world where such technological advances are inevitable, will the simple un-smart watch still have a place?

 More than a few watch aficionados and tech geeks have speculated about whether or not the smartwatch represents the beginning of the end for the mechanical watch.
-It is hard to imagine spending hundreds (or even thousands) of dollars on a mechanical watch when the top of the line smartwatches with dozens of more features cost $300 to $500 a pop.
+It is hard to imagine spending hundreds (or even thousands) of dollars on a mechanical watch when good smartwatches cost $200 to $500 a pop.
 And yet, we keep hearing, the mechanical watch isn’t going anywhere.

 The explanation for the mechanical watch’s longevity in the face of apparent obsolescence is the same reason that helped it survive the Quartz Revolution and the rise of mobile phones: People like the way they look.
 While smartwatches lean into the slick aesthetics of iPhones and other such tech, many watchmakers have embraced the past.